Devslother/Astro-my/src/content/learn/what-does-kubernetes-do/index.md

   deployments by providing flexibility, scalability, and efficiency when managing containerized…
 categories:
-  - Kubernetes
+  - What
 excerpt: >-
   Kubernetes has become essential to modern application deployments by providing flexibility, scalability, and efficiency when managing containerized.
 ---

 ## Containerization

 Kubernetes has become essential to modern application deployments by providing flexibility, scalability, and efficiency when managing containerized applications.

 Containerization is a popular method for packaging applications for deployment.
 Software containers are self-contained and include everything an application needs to run in a single package called a container.

 Due to the benefits, containers have become a popular deployment option for development teams.
 Docker is one of the most widely used container platforms and runtime engines, but others exist, such as CRI-O, Podman, and more.

 The ease of creating containers and their growing popularity has led to a management challenge for many organizations.
 With a large number of containers deployed in DevSecOps and Production environments, container sprawl has become a problem, similar to virtual server sprawl in virtualization platforms.
 The open-source [Kubernetes](/faq/what-does-kubernetes-do/) platform has become a popular solution for managing containers and controlling sprawl.

 ## Container Orchestration

 Container orchestration is an essential process for IT Operations Teams when managing large numbers of containers to ensure that deployed applications are available and performing well 24×7.
 This is especially true for microservices-based applications that use many separately deployed modules working in unison across containers.
 The Kubernetes platform provides the tools to manage container deployments.

 Kubernetes has gained popularity with developers and DevSecOps teams due to its features, toolset, and support from major cloud service providers.
 Kubernetes has transformed application deployment by delivering enhanced container management for organizations.

 ## Kubernetes Components